grafana/augurs/components/cpp/prophet-wasmstan/README.md

 just build
 ```

-This will generate a `prophet-wasmstan-component.wasm` file in the `prophet-wasmstan`
+This will generate a `prophet-wasmstan.wasm` file in the `prophet-wasmstan`
 directory.
 This file can be used as a WASM component.

 ## Using the component